jondowson/zkp-data-quality/README.md

 - `lib/unique_rows/functions/`: Includes utility functions for Merkle Tree construction and dynamically writing the circom circuits.
 - `generated/`: Stores generated files such as Circom circuits, SnarkJS outputs, and scripts.
 Cleared after every run.
 - `config.js`: Configuration file specifying directory paths and other settings.

+## ISO standards

+ISO Standards Focused on Data Quality.

+1. **ISO 8000: Data Quality**
+Focus: This series of standards provides guidelines and requirements for data quality management, particularly for master data.
+Key parts:
+ISO 8000-1: Overview of data quality.
+ISO 8000-2: Vocabulary.
+ISO 8000-110: Syntax, semantic encoding, and master data exchange.
+ISO 8000-61X series: Quality measurement methodologies.

+2. **ISO/IEC 25012: Data Quality Model**
+Focus: Defines data quality characteristics and associated attributes for data used in computer systems.
+Key data quality characteristics:
+Inherent Data Quality:
+- Accuracy
+- Consistency
+- Credibility
+- Currentness
+- System-Dependent Data Quality:
+- Accessibility
+- Compliance
+- Confidentiality
+- Efficiency

+3. **ISO/IEC 25024: Measurement of Data Quality**
+Focus: Provides a methodology to measure the data quality characteristics defined in ISO/IEC 25012.

+4. **ISO 27001: Information Security Management**
+Relevance: While primarily about information security, it includes data quality as part of the broader context of managing data integrity and availability.

+5. **ISO 9001: Quality Management Systems**
+Relevance: This general quality management standard includes principles that can be applied to ensure data quality within the broader quality management system.

+6. **ISO/IEC 38500: IT Governance**
+Relevance: Addresses data quality in the context of IT governance by emphasizing accountability and proper use of IT systems, which impacts data quality.

+7. **ISO 15489: Records Management**
+Focus: Ensures the quality of data and records management, especially in terms of completeness, authenticity, and reliability.
+Additional Standards Related to Specific Contexts
+ISO 21597: Information container for linked document delivery: Focuses on data sharing and quality for the built environment.
+ISO 30300 Series: Ensures metadata and record management systems adhere to quality standards.
+Choosing the Right Standard
+Select the standard(s) most applicable to your organization's needs:

+For general data quality management: ISO 8000.
+For measuring and modeling data quality: ISO/IEC 25012 and ISO/IEC 25024.
+For integration with IT governance: ISO/IEC 38500.
+For compliance and management systems: ISO 9001 or ISO 27001.

 ## Contributing